mhnnlly/static-magick/README.md

 Swirl/paint edit of the image:
 [https://static.mhennelly.com/magick?src=http://mhennelly.com/public/img/umbrella.jpg&contrast=4&implode=1.2&paint=9&swirl=-240](https://static.mhennelly.com/magick?src=http://mhennelly.com/public/img/umbrella.jpg&contrast=4&implode=1.2&paint=9&swirl=-240)

+By building the web API with HTTP/GET & query-params, this makes the edited images embeddable.
+An example of how the embedded edits can be used is available at [https://www.mhennelly.com](mhennelly.com).

 ## Usage

 1. Get the absolute URL of the static image you'd like to edit,